cph-cachet/carp.core-kotlin/README.md

    - **carp.detekt**: Includes static code analysis extensions for [detekt](https://github.com/arturbosch/detekt), used when building this project to ensure conventions are followed.

 Not all subsystems are implemented yet.
-Currently this project contains an unstable (not backwards compatible) alpha version of the protocols, deployment, client, and studies subsystems.
+Currently, this project contains an unstable (not backwards compatible) alpha version of the protocols, deployments, client, and studies subsystems.
 Many changes will happen as the rest of the infrastructure is implemented.

 ## Infrastructure helpers